-Allied Health Professions Australia (AHPA) and its members regularly develop resources and guidance information to assist allied health practitioners in their work and to support their ongoing education and professional development.
+Allied Health Professions Australia (AHPA) and its members regularly develop resources and guidance to help allied health practitioners in their work and to support their ongoing education and professional development.

-AHPA may also on occasion share resources developed by other organisations.
+AHPA may also occasionally share resources developed by other organisations.
 The resources available through AHPA are intended to be multidisciplinary in nature and reflect the organisation’s broad focus.
-If you are seeking resources specific to individual professions, please visit the homepage of your professional association.
-We ask that you please do not host or reproduce these resources without express permission from AHPA or the original content developer.
+If you are seeking resources for a specific profession, please visit the homepage of your professional association.
+We ask that you do not host or reproduce these resources without express permission from AHPA or the original content developer.

 palliAGED is an online resource for health and allied health professionals to easily find evidence and practice tips to support older Australians at the end of their life and their families and carers.
 The Practice Centre provides links to, and information about, evidence-based tools and resources that you can use in practice.
 The Evidence Centre provides the best-available information to help answer clinical questions.